martinrotter/rssguard/resources/docs/Documentation.md

 * MariaDB,
 * SQLite (default).

-SQLite backend is very simple to use, no further configuration is needed and all your data are stored in single file `<user-data-root-path>\database\local\database.ini`.
-Check `About RSS Guard -> Resources` dialog to find more info on significant paths used.
-This backend offers "in-memory" database option, which automatically copies all your data into RAM when app starts and then works solely with that RAM data, which makes RSS Guard incredibly fast.
-Data is also stored back to database file when app exits.
-Note that this option should be used very rarely because RSS Guard should be fast enough with classic SQLite persistent DB files.
+SQLite backend is the default database engine used and configuration is needed to use it.
+It storeds all data in a single file (Check `About RSS Guard → Resources` to find its location).

-MariaDB (MySQL) backend is there for users, who want to store their data in a centralized way.
-You can have single server in your (local) network and use multiple RSS Guard instances to access the data.
-MySQL will also work much better if you prefer to have zillions of feeds and messages stored.
+MariaDB (MySQL) backend is there for users who want to store their data in a centralized way or require more power for the organization and storage of of hundreds of feeds.
+You can use a single server across separate RSS Guard instances on multiple systems.

 For more information please refer to the [database backends](database-backends.md) document.

 ## Gmail
 RSS Guard includes Gmail plugin, which allows users to receive and send (!!!) e-mail messages.
 Plugin uses [Gmail API](https://developers.google.com/gmail/api) and offers some e-mail client-like features:
 * Sending e-mail messages.

 <img src="images/gmail-new-email.png">

 * You can also reply to existing messages.